Soap2G/atlas-opendata-infrastructure/slides.md

 ---
 layout: top-title
-align: lm
+align: c
 color: gray-light
 title: wlcg
 ---

 <StickyNote color="gray-light" textAlign="center" width="260px" title="Dirac needs to follow these recommendations" v-drag="[570,400,320,120]">
-What is the best way to achieve keep up with these recommendations?
+What is the best way to implement these recommendations?
 Can we do it within the current framework?
 </StickyNote>